Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

-A launch and retrieve service is available if you unable to tow.
+A launch and retrieve service is available if you are unable to tow.

 Mount Dutton Bay West, close to Coffin Bay is home to EP Boat Hire, a beautifully protected bay with outstanding fishing.
 It is located just over 40kms (30 minutes drive) west of Port Lincoln.

-An Australian boat licence is required, as well as a tow vehicle as they are only hired out on trailers.
+An Australian boat licence and a tow vehicle are required as they are only hired out on trailers.
 A driver’s licence and credit card for a security bond is also required.
 3 boat ramps are available in the area – 2 concrete ramps with floating pontoons and a beach boat launch at Farm Beach.

 Three boats are available: